Introduction

 Building and running the test suite with SwiftPM

-you can build your test suite by running this command in your terminal:
+You can build your test suite by running this command in your terminal:

 $ swift build --build-tests --triple wasm32-unknown-wasi